SPN 1000. CONVERSATIONAL SPANISH.

 SPN 1341.
 SPANISH FOR HERITAGE SPEAKER II.

 SPANISH FOR HERITAGE SPEAKER II

-Spanish for Heritage speakers II is a continuation of SPN 1340.
-It is a course designed for to address the needs of Hispanic students whose heritage language is the target language and who have had some formal Spanish language instruction.
+Spanish for Heritage Speakers II is a continuation of SPN 1340.
+It is a course designed to address the needs of Hispanic students whose heritage language is the target language and who have had some formal Spanish language instruction.
 They can communicate in Spanish but need to improve and master their reading, speaking and writing skills.
 This course addresses specific linguistic issues such as diction, orthography, and sentence structure.
 Special attention will be given to Hispanic culture.
-Prerequisites: A minimum grade of “C” is required if being used to satisfy the General Education Foreign Language Proficiency Requirement.
+A minimum grade of C is required if being used to satisfy the Foreign Language Proficiency Requirement.

 SPN 2200.
 INTERMEDIATE SPANISH I.

 INTERMEDIATE SPANISH I